Pass on the Joy and Creativity of Music with an Online Master’s in Music Education Degree

 The online master’s in music education is one of the best music programs for students looking to transition from a music career to teaching.
 It is also a great choice for those wanting to expand their music education studies with advanced research.
 As an online student, you can remain active in your job, with your family, and in your community.

-Our Master of Arts in Music Education online degree program will equip you with practical skills in teaching music theory, musicianship, vocal practice, conducting, music technology, and music cultural studies.
+Our Master of Arts in Music Education online degree program can equip you with practical skills in teaching music theory, musicianship, vocal practice, conducting, music technology, and music cultural studies.
 Graduate music research and theoretical studies provide a strong foundation in academic research that will enhance student’s practice of education for K-12 teaching or college-level instruction.
 The final thesis or curriculum project will provide the opportunity to demonstrate your music education expertise while opening the door to pursue doctoral studies.

 What Are the Benefits of an Online Master’s Degree in Music Education?